 If stuttering is causing an adverse impact on a person’s life, our role as SLPs is to help with that.

 Join us inside of SLP Impact to learn more from two experts on stuttering.
-Nina Reeves is presenting on October 11,2023 and Dr. Scott Yaruss is presenting on February 14, 2024.
+Nina Reeves presents on School-Age Stuttering Therapy: Redefining Our Roles and Dr. Scott Yaruss presented on Everything Has Changed: New Views About Stuttering Therapy.

 Conture, E. G. (1990).
 Childhood stuttering: What is it and who does it?
 ASHA Reports Series (American Speech-Language-Hearing Association), 18, 2–14.